Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * TTL can range from few sec to hours / days
             * too many evictions means you need to scale up/out
             * ADVICE: setting TTL usually not a bad idea, except for Write-Through
+            * usefule for **Session Storage**
     * ADVICE: only cache data that makes sense (user profiles, blogs, etc)

 ## ElastiCache - Solution Architect
+* **Cache Security**
+    * supports IAM Autentication for Redis
+    * IAM policies on ElastiCache are only used for AWS API-level security
+    * `Redis AUTH`
+        * can set password / token when you create a Redis cluster
+        * an extra level of security for your cache (on top of securit groups)
+        * support SSL in flight encryption
+    * `Memchached`
+        * supports SASL-based authentication (advanced)
+* **Redis Use Case** - Gaming Leaderboards are computationally complex
+    * `Redis Sorted sets` - guarantee both uniqueness and element ordering
+    * each time a new element added its raned in real time, then added in correct order

 ## Amazon MemoryDB for Redis
 * Redis-compatible, durable, in-memory database service